Observational constraints on conformal time symmetry, missing matter and double dark energy: Analysis

 \section{Analysis}

 We now perform a Bayesian parameter estimation and model comparison analysis of our `missing matter' and `double dark energy' models, using recent cosmological observations.
-In particular, we use temperature and polarisation measurements from the 7-year data release of the Wilkinson Microwave Anisotropy Probe (WMAP; \cite{WMAP}), together with the 148 GHz measurements from the Atacama Cosmology Telescope (ACT; \cite{ACT}).
-In addition to CMB data, we include distance measurements of 557 Supernovae Ia from the Supernova Cosmology Project Union 2 compilation (SCP; \cite{SCP}) and Baryon Acoustic Oscillation (BAO; \cite{BAO}) measurements of distance.
-We also incorporate constraints on the baryon density information from Big Bang Nucleosyntesis (BBN; \cite{BBN}); and impose a Gaussian prior on the current Hubble parameter $H_0$, using measurements from the Hubble Space Telescope key project (HST; \cite{HST}).
+In particular, we use the Planck 2015 data release temperature measurements~\cite{PlanckLikelihood} and lensing data~\cite{PlanckLensing}.
+In addition to CMB data, we include distance measurements of 740 Supernovae Ia from the SNLS-SDSS collaborative effort called the joint light-curve analysis (JLA; \cite{JLA}) and several Baryon Acoustic Oscillation (BAO; \cite{BAODR11, BAO6DF, BAOMGS, BAOBusca, BAOAndreu}) measurements of distance.

 Throughout the analysis we consider purely Gaussian adiabatic scalar perturbations and neglect tensor contributions.
-We assume a modified $\Lambda$CDM model specified by the following parameters: the physical baryon density $\Omega_{\rm b} h^2$ and CDM density $\Omega_{\rm DM} h^2$, where $h$ is the dimensionless Hubble parameter such that $H_0=100h$ kms$^{-1}$Mpc$^{-1}$; the curvature density $\Omega_{k,0}$ of the universe; $\theta$, which is $100\times$ the ratio of the sound horizon to angular diameter distance at last scattering surface; the optical depth $\tau$ at reionisation; and the amplitude $A_{\rm s}$ and spectral index $n_{\rm s}$ of the primordial perturbation spectrum measured at the pivot scale $k_0=0.002$ Mpc$^{-1}$.
-We also include the Sunyaev-Zel'doich (SZ) amplitude $A_{SZ}$ used by WMAP analyses, and two additional secondary parameters incorporated in the 148-GHz ACT likelihood: the total Poisson power $A_{\rm p}$ at $l=3000$ and the amplitude of the clustered power $A_{\rm c}$.
-The ranges of the uniform priors assumed on these standard $\Lambda$CDM parameters are listed in Table~\ref{tab:priors}.
-Our hypothetical additional component is characterised by its density parameters $\Omega_{X,0}$ and equation-of-state parameter $w_X$.
-We assume a uniform prior on $\Omega_{\Lambda,0}$ in the range $[-1,2]$ throughout.
+We assume a modified $\Lambda$CDM model specified by the following parameters: the physical baryon density $\Omega_{\rm b} h^2$ and CDM density $\Omega_{\rm DM} h^2$, where $h$ is the dimensionless Hubble parameter such that $H_0=100h$ kms$^{-1}$Mpc$^{-1}$; the curvature density $\Omega_{k,0}$ of the universe; $\theta$, which is $100\times$ the ratio of the sound horizon to angular diameter distance at last scattering surface; the optical depth $\tau$ at reionisation; and the amplitude $A_{\rm s}$ and spectral index $n_{\rm s}$ of the primordial perturbation spectrum measured at the pivot scale $k_0=0.05$ Mpc$^{-1}$.
+We also include 17 nuisance parameters associated with the Planck and JLA datasets.
+The ranges of the uniform priors assumed on the standard $\Lambda$CDM parameters are listed in Table~\ref{tab:priors}, with nuisance parameter priors set to the advised values.
+Our hypothetical additional component is characterised by its density parameter $\Omega_{X,0}$ and equation-of-state parameter $w_X$.
+We assume a uniform prior on $\Omega_{X,0}$ in the range $[-1,2]$ throughout.
 For the missing energy model, we have $w_X=-\frac{2}{3}$, and for the double dark energy model we assume the uniform prior $w_X = [-\frac{3}{2},-\frac{1}{2}]$.